The Ultimate Guide to Professional Book Descriptions

 Amazon expects us to use HTML guidelines to insert italics, bold, and certain characters if we wish to have a statement stand out.
 You can learn all about HTML writing in this video tutorial.

 The second option is to use a book description generator.
-It becomes as simple as copy and pastes when you need the right format.
+It becomes as simple as copy and paste when you need the right format.

 Calling on the Experts

 Let’s face it, you’re probably skilled enough to handle the wording on what you think will sell your book at first glance.
-However, the technical requirements can sneak up on us like Christopher Walken.
+However, the technical requirements can turn a 10-minute exercise into an hours long debacle if you simply aren't technically inclined.

 No hassle, no bustle, and certainly no fuss is necessary to ensure success for your book.
 You can also book a video call with our team if you prefer to meet face-to-face.
 Not everyone wants to talk to a robotic system.